Wrongful Termination Due to Illness in California: Laws, Employee Rights & Legal Options

 • Create a hostile work environment

-• Pressure you to resign by making work conditions intolerable (constructive discharge)
+• Pressure you to resign by making work conditions intolerable, also known as constructive discharge

 These situations are just as unlawful as direct termination if tied to your medical condition or request for leave.